Zettelkasten Note-Taking Method With DEVONthink

 Since it’s the last update DEVONthink supports also MathJAX and Prism code highlighting.
 It’s also possible to add a custom Markdown template.
 I use the CSS of the beautiful iA Writer template GitHub Plus.

 One really powerful feature is the inspector.
-It allows editing and viewing metadata, mark (colours, flags), rate (stars) or lock items.
-It can analyse text and show a wordlist, similar words, links in documents, a table of content, a word cloud, just to name a few.
+It allows editing and viewing metadata, mark (colors, flags), rate (stars), or lock items.
+It can analyze text and show a wordlist, similar words, links in documents, a table of content, a word cloud, just to name a few.

 And a document shows also statistics like paragraph, word or character count.